gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-4-prepare-expression-system.md

     - 5.3 μL of sequencing primer at 1 pmol/μL
     - 12.7 μL sterile water

 Mix each solution by pipetting and then transfer 12 μL to an 8-PCR-tube strip.
 Keep track of which sample is in which tube (A-H), and label your tubes on both the side and the top according to the table below.
-The teaching faculty will turn in the strips at the [MIT Biopolymers Laboratory](http://web.mit.edu/biopolymers/www/) for sequencing.
+The teaching faculty will turn in the strips at the {{% resource_link "e2a3d41a-aa70-4804-b4ba-6c2a4d11a4a3" "MIT Biopolymers Laboratory" %}} for sequencing.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 GROUP